hoangnm/event-loop-slides/PITCHME.md

 Ok, it's great, but why should we know it ?
 I can code the app without knowing too much about it.

--> For our app which needs real time and has a lot of user's interactions, knowing this will help us understand and avoid the regular bug in React app:
+-> For our app which needs real time data and has a lot of user's interactions, knowing this will help us understand and avoid the regular bugs in React app:
 ```
 Warning: setState(…): Can only update a mounted or mounting component.
 This usually means you called setState() on an unmounted component.
 ```